Weekly Roundup: Elon Musk leaves Trump’s advisory councils, Blue Apron files for IPO

 Sherpa turns Instagram’s best photos into a travel guide

 This week President Trump made the senseless decision to withdraw from the Paris Climate Accord, prompting Elon Musk and Bob Iger to leave the White House advisory councils.
 Blue Apron filed for IPO, and Mary Meeker’s 2017 internet trends report was released.
-These are some of the top events that happened in tech this week, and you can also get this post as a weekend newsletter sent to your inbox on Saturdays.
+These are some of the top events that happened in tech this week (you also can get this post as a weekend newsletter sent to your inbox on Saturdays).

 1. US withdrawal from Paris Climate Accord sparks pushback from Elon Musk and other corporate leaders

 Elon Musk left President Trump’s White House advisory councils, he said today on Twitter.
 The Tesla and SpaceX CEO promised Wednesday he would step down from his official advisory roles with the administration should Trump go through with his plan to leave the Paris Climate Accord.
-Trump announced the U.S. would be removing itself form the agreement on Thursday, and Musk Disney CEO Bob Iger have departed since then.
+Trump announced the U.S. would be removing itself form the agreement on Thursday, and Musk and Disney CEO Bob Iger have departed since then.
 Apple CEO Tim Cook also spoke out in a letter to employees, saying that he spoke with President Trump two days prior to the announcement and “tried to persuade him” not to withdraw, but “it wasn’t enough.”
-Major businesses and investors have come out against President Trump’s decision to withdraw from the Paris Climate Accord as well.
+Major businesses and investors have come out against President Trump’s decision to withdraw from the Paris Climate Accord, as well.

 2. Mary Meeker’s 2017 internet trends report arrives

 Mary Meeker’s annual internet trends report was released, which is pretty much the State of the Union for tech.
-We broke down a few of the most noteworthy slides from the 355 page document and explained why they’re important.
-Some of the highlights are that eSports is booming, smartphone sales and internet penetration are dropping, tech is shaping healthcare, and Google and Facebook control 85% of online ad growth.
-You can read the whole thing here too.
+We broke down a few of the most noteworthy slides from the 355-page document and explained why they’re important.
+Some of the highlights are that e-sports is booming, smartphone sales and internet penetration are dropping, tech is shaping healthcare and Google and Facebook control 85 percent of online ad growth.
+You can read the whole thing here.

 Blue Apron, the meal ingredient delivery service, filed to go public.
 The company’s financials are showing an incredible amount of growth.
 Blue Apron said it generated nearly $800 million in revenue in 2016, up from $341 million in 2015.